buddhist-uni/buddhist-uni.github.io/_content/booklets/without-and-within_jayasaro.md

 > This book is intended to provide an introduction to the teachings of the Buddha which will shed some light on a subject that, to non-Buddhists, can appear both unexpectedly rational and exotically strange.

-A consise and admirable introduction to Theravada Buddhism by one of Thailand's most charismatic converts.
+A consise and admirable introduction to Theravāda Buddhism by one of Thailand's most charismatic converts.